Turn a Defunct Big Box Store into a Storage Facility

 National retail chains most likely built their own buildings as the anchor to the shopping center.
 This means that the facilities and infrastructure have a good chance of being well-maintained.

 It’s always recommended that you do a walk-through with a professional architect and a certified contractor.
-Show them your business plan and intentions for the space, including how many units you desire to have.
+Show them your business plan and intentions for space, including how many units you desire to have.

 HVAC systems in these buildings are huge.
 A thorough inspection will be needed to see if they can fit your needs for being “climate-controlled.”
 Making the decision to be climate-controlled is very dependent on the region where you intend to open your facility.